-CLARITY IS THE PRODUCT
+CLARITY IS THE PRODUCTThinking on narrative, video,

 and what comes first.